christosgalano/christosgalano.github.io/_posts/2023-01-27-plug-and-play-hub.md

 ## General

 Greetings everybody!
-I suppose more or less all of us have used, are using, or will use the hub-spoke architecture in our Azure environment.
-In today's post we see how someone can deploy a hub containing all the standard, necessary resources.
+I suppose more or less all of us have used, are using, or will use the hub-and-spoke architecture in our Azure environment.
+In today's post, we see how someone can deploy a hub containing all the standard, necessary resources.

 You can find the Infrastructure as Code files in the [**bicep**](https://github.com/christosgalano/Plug-and-Play-Hub/tree/main/bicep) folder and the deployment script in the [**.github/scripts**](https://github.com/christosgalano/Plug-and-Play-Hub/tree/main/.github/scripts) folder.